streamnative/pulsar-io-aws-eventbridge/docs/io-aws-eventbridge-sink.md

 4. Show data on AWS EventBridge.

-The connector will send flow format JSON event to event bridge.
+The connector will send following format JSON event to EventBridge.

 ```json
 {